 Budget Research

-The homeowner should research what is available to come up with a realistic number.
-The first step is taking the measurements of the kitchen so an accurate amount can be calculated.
+The homeowner should research what is available to develop a realistic number.
+The first step is taking the kitchen’s measurements so an accurate amount can be calculated.
 Many online resources, magazines, and showrooms can give an idea of the desired style and cost.

 The more research the homeowner does prior to the renovation, the greater the chance of staying within the kitchen remodel budget.
 Last-minute changes can increase the cost of the kitchen if the homeowner is not mindful.